 A Couple of Rules

 Illegal drugs will not be tolerated on any trips.
-Possessing or using drugs not only contravenes the laws of the land but also puts the rest of the group at risk.
+Possessing or using drugs not only contravenes the laws of the land but also puts others at risk.
 Smoking marijuana and opium is a part of local culture in some parts of the world but is not acceptable for our travellers.
 Our philosophy of travel is one of respect towards everyone we encounter, and in particular the local people who make the world the special place it is.
 The exploitation of prostitutes is completely contrary to this philosophy.
 A G Adventures representative will have the right to expel you if drugs are found in their possession or if they use prostitutes.

 Planeterra-The G Adventures Foundation